olson-sean-k/wax/README.md

 (directory) boundaries.
 When a tree wildcard participates in a match and does not terminate the pattern, its captured text includes the trailing separator.
 If a tree wildcard does not participate in a match, then its captured text is an empty string.

 Tree wildcards must be delimited by forward slashes or terminations (such as the beginning and/or end of a glob or sub-glob).
 Tree wildcards and path separators are distinct and any adjacent forward slashes that form a tree wildcard are parsed together (but rooting forward slashes are still meaningful).

 If a glob expression consists solely of a tree wildcard, then it matches any and all files and directory trees.
+This includes the root when matching against a directory tree.

 ### Character Classes